danyalsaqib/ARM-Cortex-Multimeter/README.md

 # ARM-Cortex-Multimeter
-Implementation of a DMM using ADC on the STM32F407 ARM Cortex Discovery Board
+Implementation of a DMM using ADC on the STM32F407 ARM Cortex Discovery Board:
+This is an implementation of a Digital Multimeter on an STM32F407 Discovery board, which uses a Cortex M4 Processor.
+The Code is split into different sections and libraries, with physical pushbuttons being used as inputs, and a 16x2 LED as the output.
+ADC is used for the actual processes.
+The DMM can measure voltage, current, and resistance, all via the ADC using physical circuitry.
+All the coding has been done in C++.
+It has to be noted that all of the programming done in this code is register level.